-When a Formal Complaint is referred to the Disciplinary Committee by the Investigation Committee, the Chairman of the Disciplinary Committee, or, failing him, the Vice-Chairman of such Committee, shall appoint a Disciplinary Tribunal from Members of the Disciplinary Committee to hear the Formal Complaint which Tribunal shall consist of not less than three of its members, a majority of whom shall not be Members of the Institute.
+Subject to Bye Laws 6.56-6.70, when a Formal Complaint is referred to the Disciplinary Committee by the Investigation Committee, the Chairman of the Disciplinary Committee, or, failing him, the Vice-Chairman of such Committee, shall appoint a Disciplinary Tribunal from Members of the Disciplinary Committee to hear the Formal Complaint which Tribunal shall consist of not less than three of its members, a majority of whom shall not be Members of the Institute.

-The Disciplinary Tribunal as appointed shall in relation to the Formal Complaint be competent to exercise all the functions and powers conferred on the Disciplinary Committee by These Presents.
+Subject to Bye Laws 6.56-6.70, the Disciplinary Tribunal as appointed shall in relation to the Formal Complaint be competent to exercise all the functions and powers conferred on the Disciplinary Committee by These Presents.